Baey Yam Keng: Political career

-In January 2015, Baey was co-opted into the PAP's Central Executive Committee.
-He left the Central Executive Committee in 2017.
+In January 2015, Baey was co-opted into the PAP's Central Executive Committee (CEC).
+He left it in 2017.

-During the 2015 general election, Baey contested as part of a five-member PAP team in Tampines GRC again and won with 72.07% of the vote against the National Solidarity Party, thus retaining his parliamentary seat in Tampines North.
+During the 2015 general election, Baey stood for reelection as part of a five-member PAP team in Tampines GRC; they defeated the NSP again with 72.07% of the vote.
 On 1 October 2015, he was appointed Parliamentary Secretary at the Ministry of Culture, Community and Youth.
 On 1 May 2018, he was promoted to Senior Parliamentary Secretary and appointed to the Ministry of Transport while concurrently serving at the Ministry of Culture, Community and Youth.

-Baey retained his parliamentary seat in Tampines North during the 2020 general election after his five-member PAP team won with 66.41% of the vote against the National Solidarity Party.
+In the 2020 general election, Baey stood for reelection; the five-member PAP team for Tampines GRC defeated the NSP for a third time with 66.41% of the vote.
 On 26 July 2020, he relinquished his appointment at the Ministry of Culture, Community and Youth but continued serving as Senior Parliamentary Secretary at the Ministry of Transport.
 Baey was appointed Senior Parliamentary Secretary at the Ministry of Sustainability and the Environment on 13 June 2022.

+Baey was a co-chairperson of the 2024 Public Toilets Task Force, which was convened to study and recommend solutions to improve the cleanliness of public toilets.

+In the 2025 general election, Baey stood for reelection in Tampines GRC in a four-way fight against the Workers' Party (WP), People's Power Party (PPP), and NSP.
+The PAP retained the constituency with a decreased 52.02% of the vote against the WP's 47.37%, PPP's 0.43%, and NSP's 0.18%.
+After the election, he was reassigned to the newly created Tampines Boulevard division.
+On 21 May 2025, Baey was appointed as Minister of State for the Ministry of Culture, Community and Youth and the Ministry of Transport and Mayor of the North East District.

+Baey is currently the chairperson of Tampines Town Council.

 Personal life

-Baey is married to Lim Hai Yen, a playwright and director.
+Baey married Lim Hai Yen, a playwright and director in 1997.
 They have three children.

 Baey is the founding president and producer of a theatre group, The ETCeteras.
 In 2014, he had a lead acting role in Like Me.
 I Like, a play written and directed by his wife.
-He was diagnosed with stage one nose cancer in 2021.
+He was diagnosed with stage one nose cancer in 2021, made known on 7 January the following year.
+On 22 April, Baey was cleared of tumours and other cancer-related virus DNA.
+In August 2023, Baey had his benign polyps removed after colonoscopy.